ramiror/spanglish/README.md

 It goes out like a punch of a drunken man | That's good Worth the grief | It's worth it
 Erasure and new count | Start over
-Twentieth century, mess |
+Twentieth century, mess | Tango lyrics
 They who don't cry, aren't breastfed | If you don't speak up, nothing will happen It sucks me an egg | I don't care
 Pulled from the hairs | It's a stretch
 I'm a cheese | I'm silly
 Dot and apart | Carry on
-It touched you to dance with the ugliest | You have the hardest task This is the potato of the life |
-May I ask you a hand? | May I ask you for help?
+It touched you to dance with the ugliest | You have the hardest task This is the potato of the life | This is the real deal May I ask you a hand? | May I ask you for help?
 To the fart | Useless
 To make self drum | To self promote